Samba De rainha

 Samba Instruments Repinique

-Repique or Repinique is a smaller drum than the Surdos played by one hand and one drum stick.
-Its sound is similar to the 'caixa' but deeper, stronger.
+Repique or Repinique is a smaller drum than the Surdos, played with one hand and one drum stick.
+Its sound is similar to the 'caixa' but deeper and stronger, making it one of the most notable Brazilian samba instruments.
+This drum is the loudest instrument in a Bateria.

 Find out more